syncfusion-content/javascript-docs/js/Grid/Grouping.md

 ---
 # Grouping

 The Grid control has options to group the records based on the required column.
-When grouping is applied, grouped records are organized into a hierarchical structure to facilitate easier expand and collapse of each group.
+When grouping is applied, grouped records are organized into a hierarchical structure to facilitate easier expand and collapse of records.
 To enable grouping, set [`allowGrouping`](http://help.syncfusion.com/js/api/ejgrid#members:allowgrouping "allowGrouping") property as `true`.

 Columns can be grouped by simply dragging the column header and drop on the group drop area or simply click the group button which is displayed in the column.
 By default, sorting is done while grouping the column.